calsev/bannerlord_smith_forever/README.md

 * TaleWorlds has structured most game code using abstract classes and default implementations
 * One example of this paradigm is the `SmithingModel` and `DefaultSmithingModel`, respectively
 * Standard inheritance + override development flow allows changing game behavior

+Loading code:

 * To hook a module into the game a SubModule class is specified in `SubModule.xml`
-* The SubModule class is responsible for loading all other classes.
+* The SubModule class is responsible for loading all other classes
-* See `MBSubModuleBase` for all of the hooks available for loading classes.
+* See `MBSubModuleBase` for all of the hooks available for loading classes
-* See `SandBoxManager` for an example of concrete code for loading classes.
+* See `SandBoxManager` for an example of concrete code for loading classes

+Loading order and override:

+* The game maintains a big list of models and this is searched when inserting new models
+* Load order is determined by module depencies
+* If dependencie are accurate, loading models is automagic
-* Loading models is automagic, so by simply adding a subclass of a default model the overriden behaviors will be used in game.
+  * By simply adding a subclass of a default model after the default model the game will find the subclass and overriden behaviors will be used in game